Cast or Blown Stretch Wrap

 Cast stretch wrap is produced by feeding beads of resin into a barrel which are then constrained through a narrow slotted die.
 The die creates a sheet of film which then goes through a rolling path with chilled rollers.
 The cooling solidifies the film and it is made into large rolls of stretch film.

-On the other hand, blown stretch wrap is created by feeding beads of resin into a heated machine that encapsulates a circular die within it.
+Blown film is manufactured through the blown extrusion process.
+Blown stretch wrap is created by feeding beads of resin into a heated machine that encapsulates a circular die within it.
+Granular resin and additives are fed by a heated screw barrel.
+Then, the resin is forced into a circular die.
 The heated resin is constrained through the die and then blown out in an upright manner into a bubble.
+The heated resin is blown vertically.
+Instead of the film being cooled quickly, the bubble is cooled gradually by air traveling up the tower.
 The bubble is then changed into rolls of stretch film, while simultaneously cooled by the encompassing air.

-3. Cast stretch film is very quiet when released from the stretch roll, whereas blown stretch film is noisy when unwound from the roll and could cause distractions on the production floor.
+3. Cast stretch film is very quiet when released from the stretch roll, whereas blown stretch film is noisy when unwound from the roll and this affects the workplace environment and causes unnecessary distractions on the production floor.
+The quiet unwind of cast film increases workplace efficiency.

 4. Cast stretch film also offers a superior cling.
-Cast stretch film is produced with two sided cling which helps pallets stay securely wrapped, whereas blown stretch film is produced with one side cling.
+Cast stretch film is produced with two-sided cling which helps pallets stay securely wrapped, whereas blown stretch film is produced with one side cling.
+The two-sided cling has a higher cling on one side than the other and is a film that sticks to itself.
+This provides the highest tackiness possible from cast stretch film which allows for maximum holding power.

-5. Cast stretch film is more cost effective than the blown stretch film.
-This is because the cast film is made by the cast extrusion process which is a faster method and yields more film per hour than the blown extrusion process.
+5. Cast stretch film is more cost-effective than the blown stretch film.
+This is because the cast film is made by the cast extrusion process which is a faster method and yields more film per hour than the blown extrusion process, which is time-consuming process.

-As mentioned above, cast film has a number of advantages over blown film.
+Cast film, however, has a number of advantages over blown film and is the clear victor.
 Cast or blown stretch wrap?
 Cast film is not only better quality than blown film, but it also effectively reduces costs for consumers.

 If you have any questions or inquiries about our cast stretch film or any other bundling products, please contact Toronto Stretch Wrap.
 We happily serve clients in Toronto, North York, Vaughan, Thornhill, Richmond Hill, and other cities in the GTA.
 We also serve clients nationally across Ontario.